configcat/docs/website/docs/sdk-reference/node.md

 configCatClient.setOnline();
 ```

-Using the `client.isOffline` property you can check whether the SDK is in offline mode or not.
+Using the `configCatClient.isOffline` property you can check whether the SDK is in offline mode or not.

 ## Flag Overrides